rpdelaney/dumbpw/README.rst

   requirements, dumbpw discards it and generates another, until one passes.
   Therefore, if you ask dumbpw to generate a long password with high minimums, it will run for a very long time before terminating.
+* Likewise, if your minimums require characters that are banned in the blocklist option, dumbpw will run forever.
 * The author is neither a cryptographer, nor a security expert.
 There has been no formal, independent, external security review of this software.
 As explained in the LICENSE, the author assumes no responsibility or liability